zircomars/365-microsoft-network/azure/ownPrivateVersio/pageView.md

 ![Alt text](images/14.png)

 After created account, it will added to list (all users), if does not first come (REFRESH) the list just in case, but be patiences.
+There is small info need to check, as right column (identiifies) under there is two different types.
 ![Alt text](images/15.png)

 ### check the user